FC Shakhtar Makiivka

 FC Shakhtar Makiivka was a Ukrainian football club from Makiivka, Donetsk Oblast.

 History

 The club was established in 1981 as Bazhanovets Makiivka representing the Bazhanov coal mine of the State mining enterprise Makiyivvuhol (Makeyevugol).
-From 1992 until 1999 participated in the professional competitions of Ukraine.
+From 1992 until 1999 participated in professional competitions in Ukraine.

-In 1995 it was renamed as Shakhtar Makiivka after another club with same name, but which represented another mine "Kholodna Balka" also belonging to Makiyivvuhol.
-Also the Makiivka Metallurgical Plant had its own football club Kirovets Makiivka which during the Soviet period competed at professional level.
+In 1995 it was renamed Shakhtar Makiivka after another club with the same name, but which represented another mine "Kholodna Balka" also belonging to Makiyivvuhol.
+Also, the Makiivka Metallurgical Plant had its football club Kirovets Makiivka which during the Soviet period competed at professional level.